 Is Perfect Research Possible?

 Of course, research is conducted by human beings and human beings are, not only imperfect, they are also creatures with opinions and biases.
-These biases are often shaped by one’s environment, one’s upbringing, one’s knowledge base and one's experiences.
+These biases are shaped by facts, of course, by also by one’s environment, one’s upbringing, one’s knowledge base, and one's experiences.
 No matter how objective an individual is, biases are going to show up.
-Even this paper, being conducted to determine if perfect research is a myth, is conducted with a bias.
+Even this paper, being conducted to determine if perfect research is a myth or not, is conducted with a bias.
 I, the writer, have a bias that perfect research is not possible and it is framing my opinion as I write.
 It’s framing the sources I choose to include in this paper and even which sources I consult in the first place.
 Now, my goal is to give an honest study and provide you, the reader, with an honest answer and analysis of my own research on the subject of research.
 Yet, it will be impossible for my bias to be completely taken out of the equation.
 This problem is compounded even more by the fact that the research conducted to write this paper was conducted by biased humans, and by the fact that the question at hand is not one of fact but of opinion, and, therefore, cannot be proven or dis-proven.

 I am obviously not the only one to ask these questions.
 While searching for information for this topic, I found two articles with the exact same title by two different authors and each came to vastly different conclusions.
 The first author, using the name MSHOBY wrote in his blog on Writinghood that there are two different types of research, primary and secondary.
 While this is fairly common knowledge, his conclusions were certainly interesting.
 MSHOBY concluded that primary research, research conducted from scratch, is conducted without the benefit (or hindrance) of secondary materials.
 As such, he claims that this research can be perfect because it was conducted for a specific purpose by a specific company or individual.